How to Plant and Grow a Rye Cover Crop

 - Weed suppression: Weed control is one of the biggest benefits to the home gardener.
 If the ground is covered by plants you want, there will be little opportunity for weeds to barge their way into your garden.

-- Retain soil moisture: Loose soil will prevent water runoff, and winter crops will trap snow so it will melt where you need water the most.
+- Retain soil moisture: Loose soil prevents water runoff, and winter crops trap snow so it melts where you need water the most.

-- Maintain soil fertility: As you continually use an area to grow crops, the soil quality will continue to build over time.
+- Maintain soil fertility: As you continually use an area to grow crops, soil quality continues to build over time.
 Almost any plant will have a positive effect, but chop-and-drop crops and legumes (like hairy vetch) are particularly helpful.

-- Benefit wildlife: Continual plant availability will benefit wildlife, meaning you’ll see more pollinators and birds.
-Your cover crops will house beneficial insects and keep nature returning to your garden, which will help you have a more bountiful harvest.
+- Benefit wildlife: Continual plant availability benefits wildlife, meaning you’ll see more pollinators and birds.
+Your cover crops house beneficial insects and keep nature returning to your garden, which helps you have a more bountiful harvest.

 What Is Rye?